 Projects suitable for all levels including those looking to build a portfolio or move into a career in illustration.
-Develop the skills to illustrate for a range of books, including fiction, cookery, childrens books, book jackets and more.
+Develop the skills to illustrate a range of projects from editorial, narrative and design based illustration.

 Who is this course for